SUSTAINABLE + SMART CITIES

 Climate Smart Cities India (CSC) – in Cooperation with German Institut für Urbani Affairs (difu), National Institute for Urban Affairs (NIUA) and GIZ India

 The “Smart City Initiative” of India aims to develop Indian City “smart” and resilient for the future.
 Since 2017, the Indian Government finances and supports a variety of measures, mostly in the realm of the technical infrastructure.
-However, and as first results show, in many cases the climate-relavancy of these measures was neglected or not incorporated in the planning and implementation.
+However, and as first results show, in many cases the climate-relavancy of these measures was not taken into account or neglected in the planning and implementation.
+This also applies to the integration of corresponding processes and structures into daily municipal practice and routines.

 Integrated Urban Development and Co-Production for Indian Cities (IGSI) – Funded by the Federal Ministry for Education and Research – in cooperation wiht TU Berlin, InnoZ and various architectural and engineering companies